mywrites/mywrites.github.io/app_delivery.md

 Exception requests or permission to violate any of the above-referenced procedures/requirements must be submitted to SAG via completion of the *Systems Administration Change of Policy Request* form.
 This form is available on the corporate SharePoint site, and a copy may be emailed to users unable to access this document on the network.

 ## Responsibilities
-The implementation of this policy rests largely in the hands of members of the Systems Administration Group; however, all **Redacted** employees, contractors to include persons or companies, and third-party entities/associates who perform work in the data centers in any capacity must comply with this policy.
+The implementation of this policy rests largely in the hands of members of the Systems Administration Group; however, all **Redacted** employees, contractors including persons or companies, and third-party entities/associates who perform work in the data centers in any capacity must comply with this policy.

 ## Enforcement
 To ensure compliance, TSO and ISO are responsible for enforcing this policy.